About Us

 We are an organisation founded by blackfellas with a disability.
 Mob 4 Mob are guided by the definition of ‘disability’ as outlined in the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD)

-Aunty Helene Burns and Mr Byron Albury welcome you to Mob 4 Mob.
+Aunty Paula Wootton and Mr Byron Albury welcome you to Mob 4 Mob.

 Mob 4 Mob is the peak body here in Queensland for First Nations Mob with a Disability, their family, friends, and Carers.
 The idea of such a network came about when a small group of supporters and passionate people got together and registered Mob 4 Mob as a charitable organisation in March of 2023.